 TED Talk 1.
 Connection Through Compassion | Daniel Goleman

-Author of the book Emotional Intelligence, Daniel Goleman talks on the topic of compassion on his 2007 Ted Talk.
+Author of the book Emotional Intelligence, Daniel Goleman talks on the topic of compassion in his 2007 Ted Talk.
 He mentions the spectrum from self-absorption to compassionate altruism that exists and is exhibited in one’s behavior.

-His message on how an empathetic response to others and how it changes their reaction in them is indeed very eye-opening.
+His message on how an empathetic response to others and how it changes their reaction to them is indeed very eye-opening.
 He came to understand through his ‘awakening’ into ‘the human moment’ that people are so caught up in this ‘urban trance’ of all the hustle and bustle of modern life that it has left everyone with less compassion and consideration for one another.
 He states that there is no correlation between IQ and emotional empathy.

 Dr. Goleman reminds us that compassionate decisions can be made on a daily basis.
 He emphasizes the need for compassionate decisions and the positive changes it is capable of making in our world.
 Compassion is a strong factor of emotional intelligence we can apply in order to lead and understand people because when compassion leads, change is made.